BoothFarm/VeriBatch/GETTING_STARTED.md

 ### 1. Verify OpenOriginJSON is Present

-OriginStack depends on the `ooj_client` library from OpenOriginJSON:
+VeriBatch depends on the `ooj_client` library from OpenOriginJSON:

 ```bash
 # From BoothFarmEnterprises directory